Find out about follow up appointments and tests after treatment for cervical cancer.

 Tests may include:

-- brushing a sample of cells from the cervix or colposcopy
+- taking a sample of cells from the cervix using a small brush

 - blood tests